Biclustering with Alternating K-Means: Simulation Studies

 \section{Simulation Studies}

-In this section, we evaluate and compare the performance of the following four biclustering methods on simulated data with different settings: \begin{enumerate} \item Alternating $k$-means biclustering (AKM): This is the method presented in this paper.
+In this section, we evaluate and compare the performance of the following five biclustering methods on simulated data with different settings: \begin{enumerate} \item Alternating $k$-means biclustering (AKM): This is the method presented in this paper.
 We use the penalized loss function in Section \ref{sec:penalization}, with three different $\lambda$ values: 0, 0.1, and 1. \item Separate $k$-means clustering (KM): This method simply performs $k$-means clustering separately on the rows and columns. \item Profile likelihood biclustering (PL) \citep{flynn2020profile}: This method is based on profile likelihood and has associated consistency guarantees.
 We implement the method using the R package \texttt{biclustpl}.
 The distribution family is selected as Gaussian, which is the true distribution of the simulated data. \item Sparse biclustering (SBC) \citep{tan2014sparse}: This method assumes the entries are normally distributed with a bicluster-specific mean and a common variance, and maximizes the $L_1$-penalized log-likelihood to obtain sparse biclusters.
 We implement the method using the R package \texttt{sparseBC}.
-The input matrix is always mean-centered before applying the method, and the tuning parameter $\lambda$ is selected by choosing the $\lambda$ with the smallest BIC over a grid of $\lambda$ values, both of which are suggested in their paper. \end{enumerate} All methods are run with 100 random initializations.
+The input matrix is always mean-centered before applying the method, and the tuning parameter $\lambda$ is selected by choosing the $\lambda$ with the smallest BIC over a grid of $\lambda$ values, both of which are suggested in their paper. \item High-order spectral clustering (HSC) \citep{han2020exact}: This method assumes a tensor block model and provides statistical optimality guarantees under a mild sub-Gaussian noise assumption.
+We implement the method using the R package \texttt{HLloyd}. \end{enumerate} All methods except HSC are run with 100 random initializations.